monix/monix-connect/docs/sqs.md

 ## Introduction

-The _Simple Queue Service (SQS)_  is a managed message queue service offered by Amazon Web Services (AWS).
+The **Simple Queue Service** _(SQS)_  is a managed message queue service offered by **AWS**.
-It provides an _HTTP API_ over which applications can submit items into and read items out of a queue.
+It provides an _HTTP API_ over which applications can produce and consume messages from different queues.
-A queue itself is fully managed by AWS, which makes _SQS_ an easy solution for passing messages between different parts of software systems that run in the cloud, commonly used for comunicating between different systems, providing backpressure and retriability.
+A queue itself is fully managed by AWS, which makes _SQS_ an easy solution for passing messages between different parts of software systems that run in the cloud, commonly used as a message broker to communicate different systems, providing backpressure, availability, fault tolerance and more.

 ## Dependency